Pickin' in the Pines 2026

 Dates: 18 September 2026 to 20 September 2026

-Mid-September in Flagstaff brings crisp autumn weather with daytime temperatures around 18-21°C (65-70°F) and chilly nights that can drop to near freezing.
-Pack layers including a warm jacket or fleece for evening performances, as the mountain elevation creates significant temperature swings between day and night.
+Mid-September in Flagstaff brings crisp autumn weather with daytime temperatures around 18-21°C (65-70°F) and chilly evenings that can drop to 4-7°C (40-45°F).
+Pack layers including a warm jacket or fleece for evening performances, as the mountain elevation makes nights surprisingly cold even when days feel pleasant.

 🎒 What to Bring